vicchi/wp-biographia/readme.txt

 The plugin expands and enhances the Contact Info section of your user profile, adding support for Twitter, Facebook, LinkedIn, Google+, Delicious, Flickr, Picasa, Vimeo, YouTube and Reddit profile links as well as Yahoo!
 Messenger, AIM, Windows Live Messenger and Jabber/Google Talk instant messaging profiles.
 Your Contact Info links can then be displayed as part of the Biography Box, either as plain text links or as icon links.
 Further contact links can easily be added to the Biography Box by using the `wp_biographia_contact_info` and `wp_biographia_link_items` filters.

-The position of the Biography Box can be controlled by the plugin's supported settings and options, or manually via the plugin's shortcode (`[wp_biographia]`).
-See the *Shortcode Support And Usage* section for more information.
+The position of the Biography Box can be controlled by the plugin's supported settings and options, or manually via the plugin's shortcode (`[wp_biographia]`) (see the *Shortcode Support And Usage* section for more information) or via template tags in your theme's template files (see the *Template Tags* section for more information).

 The position and content of the Biography Box, including adding support for new contact links, changing the content of the Biography Box when displayed via the shortcode, the format of the contact links and the overall format of the Biography Box can be modified by the plugin's filters.
 See the *Filter Support And Usage* section for more information.